 We’re finally through.
 No more wondering who would sit on the iron throne anymore.
 No more who will survive anymore.
-The reality of season finale of game of thrones exceeded our worst ideas.
+The reality of the season finale of game of thrones exceeded our worst ideas.

 Season 8 got extremely low ratings in comparison to its previous glory.
-Well except for first 2 episodes of season 8.
+Well except for the first 2 episodes of season 8.
 Remember all of those reunions and sailing ships?
 It all went downhill with episode 3 – the final battle of the living that ended surprisingly quickly and was so freaking dark.

 What changed you might ask?

 Well, that’s when Game of Thrones writers David Benioff and D.B.
 Weiss (D&D) stepped up and fucked things up.

 You might hear their names quite a lot recently.
 Besides the disappointing game of thrones fans with rush and nonsense writing – D&D is gonna write the next Star wars movie.